 This video provides a brief overview of the WoodSolutions Mid-rise Demonstration Model.
-Building professionals are invited to tour the model with the company of a trained WoodSolutions representative, simply contact us at email@example.com to find out more.
+Building professionals are invited to tour the model in the company of a WoodSolutions representative, simply contact us at email@example.com to find out more.

 If you would like to visit the model contact us at: firstname.lastname@example.org

 For the party walls at ground floor of a seven-storey timber structure, a “staggered stud” wall can be adopted, which is effective in reducing the transfer of vibrations from one side to the other.
 The example features double Laminated Veneer Lumber studs at relatively close centres, as specified to transfer significant loads.
 As this configuration doesn’t allow for the use of noggins, all studs are laterally restrained by bracing Oriented Strand Board sheets on each side.

 The wall is lined with two layers of 13mm fire rated plaster board, tested to achieve a Fire Resistance Level of 90/90/90, a Deemed-To-Satisfy solution within the NCC.

 The ceiling demonstrates the required fire separation for a Deemed-To-Satisfy compliant floor between two sole occupancy units.
 While there are multiple ways to achieve compliance with these requirements, this system shows two layers of 16mm fire rated plasterboard that have been fixed to the bottom chord of the floor joists with acoustic isolation mounts.
 This configuration aids acoustic performance of the floor system whilst maintaining the minimum possible structural depth of the floor.